kdcllc/ravendb-donet-accelerator/README.md

 - Integration with RavenDB for data storage
 - Deployment scripts for Azure Container Apps

+> **Note:** This accelerator is designed specifically for Proof of Concept (POC) projects and may not be suitable for production use.

 ## Hire me

 Please send [email](mailto:kingdavidconsulting@gmail.com) if you consider to **hire me**.